prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 1. Offer a managed cloud service that builds on top of the open-source version, with added convenience features -- from a pricing perspective, it would be essential that the cost is on par with (or lower than) tried-and-tested client/server databases

 {{<notice note>}}
 One can only speculate, and **time** will tell how successful the various monetization strategies of embedded databases will be.
-My personal take is that there is already ample opportunity in both small and large organizations to use embedded databases for a wide variety of use cases, and the three vendors I've mentioned in this post, in my view, seem the best-positioned in their markets to be 💰 commercially successful in the long run.
+My personal take is that there is already ample opportunity in both small and large organizations to use embedded databases for a wide variety of use cases, and the three vendors I've mentioned in this post, in my view, seem the best-positioned in their domains to be 💰 commercially successful in the long run.
 {{</notice>}}

 ### DuckDB + MotherDuck